privateducky/switchboardui/README.md

 # SwitchBoard UI

 A user-interface for SwitchBoard.
-Intended to be included as a SwitchBoard tool, which will supply a GUI to the systems application.
+Intended to be included as a SwitchBoard tool, which will supply a GUI to the underlying systems application.

 This repository does not require manual intervention.
 Instead, it is pulled into SwitchBoard by default, on boot.